sosiristseng/sosiristseng.github.io/docs/applications/command-line/rust-tools.md

 https://github.com/BurntSushi/ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.

-## Bottom: system monitor written in Rust
+## bottom: system monitor written in Rust

 [Bottom](sysmon.md#bottom)